FIRHQ/sneakers/README.md

 end
 ```

+As an example, make a message look like this:
 We'll count errors and error types with Redis.
-As an example, make a message that looks like this:
+Specifically for an error that looks like this:

 ```javascript
 {